fluencelabs/nox-distro/deploy/docker-compose/README.md

 Grafana will have automatically preprovisioned dashboards:

-- rust-peer stats - overview of rust-peer network
+- nox stats - overview of nox network
 - Service metrics - detailed stats on deployed services

 You can find Grafana at http://localhost:3000.
-To access rust-peer logs use `Explore` tab and chose `Loki` datasource.
+To access nox logs use `Explore` tab and chose `Loki` datasource.